Early release of Super Funds – Can I use my Superannuation for my Plastic Surgery?

-Typically, Australians cannot access their Super until they reach “preservation age”.
+Typically, Australians cannot access their Super until they reach the “preservation age”.
 This age is between 55 and 60, depending on your birth date.
-But, under unique and individual circumstances, the ATO will assess early access on ‘compassionate grounds’, which includes medical procedures to treat life-threatening illnesses and chronic pain.
+But, under unique and individual circumstances, the ATO will assess early access on ‘compassionate grounds’.
+This includes medical procedures to treat life-threatening illnesses and chronic pain.

-Not all super funds permit early access of super benefits on these grounds, so you should check with your super fund before applying.
+Not all super funds permit early access of super benefits on these grounds.
+You should check with your super fund before applying.

 As with any financial decision we suggest you research your options and make a decision that is in your best interest.

-We have also had patients make incremental payments leading up to their surgery check out our blog post explaining more – Paying For Plastic Surgery
+Patients can also make incremental payments leading up to their surgery.
+You can check out our blog post explaining this in more detail – Paying For Plastic Surgery